sakuli/Docs/content/cookbook/handling-forms.md

 ## Buttons
 ### Standard buttons
-Just as for other elements, Sakuli provides a [_button accessor](https://sakuli.io/apidoc/sakuli-legacy/interfaces/accessorapi.html#_button).
+Just like other elements, Sakuli provides a [_button accessor](https://sakuli.io/apidoc/sakuli-legacy/interfaces/accessorapi.html#_button).
 The difference to e.g. input fields is the action you perform on button elements.
-Instead of setting a text value you would rather click the button.
+Instead of setting a text value, you would rather click the button.
 To do so, Sakuli provides a [_click action](https://sakuli.io/apidoc/sakuli-legacy/interfaces/actionapi.html#_click).

 {{<highlight html>}}
 <button>Click Me</button>